kopanicakova/kopanicakova.github.io/_pages/open_positions.md

 I am always on the lookout for motivated students interested in bachelor/master’s theses, M2/L2 stages, internships or collaborative research projects.
-Please, don't hesitate to get in touch by sending an email!
+Please, don't hesitate to get in touch.